 In section 8.1, the mechanical response of the suspension system is checked with implemented sensors and actuators, before having active controls.
 Measured frequency responses are compared with simulation results using a rigid-body model and the results are fed-back to the servo design of the active controls.
 Sections after 8.2 describe performance tests on the active control systems.
-As discussed in 5.2, the active control system has to adopt different control topologies for three operation phases of the interferometer; the calm-down, lock-acquisition and observation phase).
+As discussed in ??, the active control system has to adopt different control topologies for three operation phases of the interferometer; the calm-down, lock-acquisition and observation phase).
 Section 8.2 focuses on the control systems for the calm-down phase and describes the performance of damping controls.
-Section 8.3 describes the active controls for the lock-acquisition phase, in which low RMS displacement and rotation angles of TM are required.
-In section 8.4, the lock of the TM longitudinal displacement is demonstrated using photosensors as substitution for a laser interferometer.
+Section ?? describes the active controls for the lock-acquisition phase, in which low RMS displacement and rotation angles of TM are required.
+In section ??, the lock of the TM longitudinal displacement is demonstrated using photosensors as substitution for a laser interferometer.
 The noise couplings from the control system are discussed in terms of the impact on the detector sensitivity in the observation phase.
-In section 8.5, a long-term control test of the suspension system is performed.
+In section ??, a long-term control test of the suspension system is performed.
 An automaton is constructed in the digital system so that the control loops switches between the three control phases automatically.
 The TM displacement is kept controlled for few days with the automaton operated.
+Section ?? describes summary of the performance tests and possible feedback to the actual design of the mechanical and servo system.